haradaakira/haradaakira/README.md

 ## Mastercard Project Experience

 I worked on a core payment platform for Mastercard, where I helped design and support microservice-based backend systems handling high-volume financial transactions.
 My responsibilities included building scalable APIs, integrating with enterprise services, and ensuring compliance with industry standards such as EMVCo and PCI DSS.

-As a **release owner**, I coordinated and planned release activities end-to-end — proactively identifying and addressing critical points in the deployment process.
-This strategic approach led to a **significant reduction in release time** and contributed to **lower operational costs** by improving efficiency and minimizing delivery risks.

-I also collaborated closely under the **SAFe (Scaled Agile Framework)** methodology and worked with **global teams across multiple time zones (IST, CST, BRT)**, ensuring smooth communication, coordinated releases, and continuous delivery in a globally distributed environment.

 ---